How do I learn Ableton Live?

 Take your time to learn what the main window is used for, how to access the library, and how to manipulate the midi and audio layers of each set.
 Ableton has a wealth of sliders, dials, and options – spend the time it takes to understand what they do.
 You won’t use every tab for every set, but you should know what they do.

 Once you’ve mastered one area of the software, move on to the next.
 As you begin to get more comfortable, consider upgrading your version of Ableton to unlock additional capabilities.
 Keep pushing forward.
 And if you’ve reached a roadblock, look for help.
 Take time learning advanced techniques like how to slice in Ableton.

 The problem with tutorials?
-You can’t ask questions and get answers in real time right when you need them.
+You can’t ask questions and get answers in real-time right when you need them.
 Searching online for specific answers to your questions can be tiresome and yield bad advice.
 We all need some hand-holding at times, and if making music is your dream, you want to make sure you do it right.

 Talk to those that are where you want to be.
 Seek out like-minded individuals on social media and ask your questions.
 Once you get an answer, put it into practice.
 Find someone that you can lean on, who’s willing to spend 15 minutes helping you through a problem.
 But don’t lean too much – you don’t want to become an annoyance.